influxdata/docs-v2/content/influxdb/v2.0/reference/glossary.md

 ### data type

 A data type is defined by the values it can take, the programming language used, or the operations that can be performed on it.

-InfluxDB supports the following data types: float, integer, string, boolean, and timestamp.
+InfluxDB supports the following data types:
+- boolean
+- dateTime
+- double
+- field
+- float
+- ignored
+- integer
+- long
+- measurement
+- string
+- tag
+- timestamp
+- unsignedLong

+For more information about each data type, see [extended annotated CSV](/influxdb/cloud/reference/syntax/annotated-csv/extended/#datatype).

 ### database